Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Method

 The multi-step means and covariances of each future, as well as its probability, are learned parameters.
 We design a Transformer-based neural network based on our previous work \cite{huang2022differentiable} to fulfill the conditional prediction task.
 The architecture of the prediction network is shown in Fig. \ref{fig:3} and the details of the building blocks are described below.

+\textbf{Input Representations}.
+The prediction network utilizes three diverse sources of information: vectorized map, agent history, and AV plan.
+In practice, these kinds of information are readily available in a modern autonomous driving system.
+The agent history tracks can be obtained by the object detection and tracking function in the perception system, and the vectorized map can either be obtained from a high-definition map created offline or from an onboard mapping system.
+The candidate plans for the AV are generated using the proposed method.
+For each agent, we find its possible driving routes stretching a predefined length ($100$ meters) and extract the waypoints with a fixed interval ($1$ meter), as well as its nearby crosswalk polylines.

 \textbf{Agent History and Map Encoding}.
 The historical states of all agents (including the AV) are encoded by different dual-layer long short-term memory (LSTM) networks for different types of agents (i.e., vehicle, pedestrian, and cyclist).
-For each agent, we find its possible driving routes stretching a predefined length ($100$ meters) and extract the waypoints with a fixed interval ($1$ meter), as well as its nearby crosswalk polylines, and apply two multi-layer perceptrons (MLPs) to encode the driving routes and crosswalks respectively.
+For each agent, we apply two multi-layer perceptrons (MLPs) to encode the driving routes and crosswalks respectively.
+A map waypoint is comprised of spatial attributes, such as its position and heading angle, as well as additional attributes like speed limit and traffic signals, which are effectively encoded by the MLP as the latent feature of that waypoint.
 More details about the encoders can be found in \cite{huang2022differentiable}.

 \textbf{AV Plan Encoding}.
 A candidate behavior is represented as a trajectory proposal, which is filled into a tensor with shape $(T_f, D_p)$.
 The future state $D_p$ of a planned trajectory consists of the $x$ and $y$ coordinates, heading angles, and speed.
 Specifically, the trajectory is projected to a high dimension with an MLP and the positional encoding is added, and then we employ a self-attention Transformer encoder layer \cite{vaswani2017attention} to extract the temporal relation of the trajectory, obtaining the encoding of a planned trajectory with shape $(T_f, D)$.
 The same encoder is applied to all trajectory proposals.